Messi opens up on regretting various World Cup actions

-Lionel Messi has finally spoken about some of the things that he did and said during the 2022 FIFA World Cup and he has admitted that he regrets doing some of them.
+Lionel Messi has finally spoken about some of his actions and reactions during the 2022 FIFA World Cup in Qatar, especially in the quarter-finals against the Netherlands.

 Messi opens up on regretting various World Cup actions